coderamen666/srd-v3.5-md/spells/spells-m-o.md

 foot of stone, 1 inch of common metal (or a thin sheet of lead), or 3 feet of wood or dirt blocks the spell.
 The message does not have to travel in a straight line.
-It can circumvent a barrier if there is an open path between you and the subject, and the path's entire length lies within the spell's range.
+It can circumvent a barrier if there is an open path between you and the subject, and the path’s entire length lies within the spell’s range.
 The creatures that receive the message can whisper a reply that you hear.
 The spell transmits sound, not meaning.
-It doesn't transcend language barriers.
+It doesn’t transcend language barriers.

 *Note:* To speak a message, you must mouth the words and whisper, possibly allowing observers the opportunity to read your lips.